DivyaMehta1805/problem_set_2/README.md

 # Structure
-* problem 1 solution consists of 1 file, problem_1/graphdb.py.
+* problem 1 solution consists of 2 file, problem_1/graphdb.py and problem_1/two_approaches.md.
 Please run graphdb.py to see some sample filtering.
 * problem 2 solution consists of 2 files, problem_2/generate_sample.py and problem_2/querygenerator.py.
 Please run the latter, which depends upon the former.
 * problem 3 solution consists of problem_3/improve_sql.md